pmq20/node-packer/node/doc/api/http.md

 To listen to a unix socket, supply a filename instead of port and hostname.

 `backlog` is the maximum length of the queue of pending connections.
-The actual length will be determined by your OS through sysctl settings such as `tcp_max_syn_backlog` and `somaxconn` on linux.
+The actual length will be determined by the OS through sysctl settings such as `tcp_max_syn_backlog` and `somaxconn` on linux.
 The default value of this parameter is 511 (not 512).